Privacy Policy

 Please note: We do not identify individuals to our advertisers, but we do give them aggregate information to help them reach their required target audience and we may use information we have collected to display advertisements to that audience.

-In addition, if you don’t want us to use your personal data for any of the other reasons set out in this section in 5, you can let us know at any time by contacting us on the details provided in Section 14 and we will delete your data from our systems.
+If you don’t want us to use your personal data for any of the other reasons set out in this Section 5, you can let us know at any time by contacting us on the details provided in Section 14 and we will delete your data from our systems (subject to any legal obligations to retain it).
+However, you acknowledge this may limit our ability to provide the best possible services to you.

 In some cases, the collection of personal data may be a statutory or contractual requirement, and we will be limited in the services we can provide you if you don’t provide your personal data in these cases.

-6.Where we store your data
+6. Where we store your data

 The security of your personal data is essential to us, and to protect your data, we use the below services:

+We will retain information (including personal information) about you for a period of up to 7 years from the date on which you last received Services from us.
 We will delete it after that time except where we need to keep any personal information to comply with our legal obligations, resolve disputes, or enforce our agreements.

-7.Disclosing your information
+7. Disclosing your information

 To facilitate our efficient use of your information, and to provide you with content and/or resources, or to fulfil a request you make of us, we disclose your information to third parties.
 However, this disclosure will only occur in the following circumstances:

-• To suppliers, contractors and agents: from time to time we may engage or employ other companies and individuals to perform functions on our behalf.
-Examples include the hosting and/or maintaining of website content, or the provision of certain features contained on the Website, and the provision of marketing services.
+- To suppliers, contractors and agents: from time to time we may engage or employ other companies and individuals to perform functions on our behalf.
+Examples include the hosting and/or maintaining of website content, the provision of certain features contained on the Website, and the provision of marketing services.
+Such recipients will only have access to your personal information as required by them to perform their functions, and are not permitted to use such personal information for any other purposes.
+These recipients will be subject to contractual confidentiality obligations.

-• If we want to sell our business, or our company, we can disclose it to the potential buyer.
+- If we want to sell our business, or our company, we can disclose it to the potential buyer.

-• We can disclose it to other businesses in our group.
+- We can disclose it to other businesses in our group.

-• We can disclose it if we have a legal obligation to do so, or in order to protect other people’s property, safety or rights.
+- We can disclose it if we have a legal obligation to do so, or in order to protect other people’s property, safety or rights.

-• We can exchange information with others to protect against fraud or credit risks.
+- We can exchange information with others to protect against fraud or credit risks.

-We may contract with third parties to supply services to you on our behalf.
+- We may contract with third parties to supply services to you on our behalf.
 These may include payment processing, search engine facilities, advertising and marketing.

-Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under GDPR and the law.
+Where we use a third‑party supplier, contractor or agent, your personal information remains under our control and we have controls in place to ensure your personal information is adequately protected.
+Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under data protection law.

 You have the right to ask us not to use your data for marketing.
 You can do this by contacting us at any time on the contact details in Section 14.

-Under the GDPR, you have the right to:
+Under data protection law, you have the right to:

 To enforce any of the foregoing rights or if you have any other questions about our site or this Privacy Policy, please use the contact details in Section 14.

-9.Links to other sites
+9. Links to other sites

 Our terms and conditions and our policies will not apply to other websites that you get to via a link from our site.
 We have no control over how your data is collected, stored or used by other websites and we advise you to check the privacy policies of any such websites before providing any data to them.

 The terms of this Policy may change from time to time.
-We shall publish any material changes to this Policy through appropriate notices either on this Website or contacting you using other communication channels.
+We shall publish any material changes to this Policy through appropriate notices either on this Website or by contacting you using other communication channels.

 11. Automated Decision‑Making and Profiling